jeradhoy/TrailRoutes/README.md

 # gis_processing

-# Write script to download each state from palce if possible
+# Write script to download each state from placeif possible

 1. Reproject (to 3857)
 1. Drop Fields